There are several ways you can volunteer.

 Appointments are usually for a three-year term and are made in the fall each year, to begin service the following spring.

-2. Volunteer to help at the Annual Meeting.
+2. Volunteer at the conference.